 This webpage is a source of information and testing data as part of the Arlington Public Schools (APS) commitment to ensure that safe drinking water is provided to all users at all APS facilities.
 The APS monitoring and testing efforts are conducted in collaboration with the Arlington County Department of Environmental Services: Water, Sewers and Streets Bureau, and APS keeps staff in the Arlington Public Health Division informed about all testing and results.
+Please use the link below to access the updated testing schedule:

 The maintenance department has just completed the 2019 Lead-in-Water testing per the advertised 3-year testing cycle.
 We are pleased to report that the majority of tests came back ND (None Detected) with a few returning very low traces.
 All are well below the ‘actionable’ level of 15 PPB.